jvolkman/re.bzl/README.md

 # bazel-regex

-A lightweight, pure Starlark implementation of a Regex Engine.
+A pure Starlark implementation of a Regex Engine.

 ## Overview